romainsacchi/carculator_bus/docs/introduction.rst

 How to install this package?
 ----------------------------

-``carculator_truck`` is a Python package, and is primarily to be used from within a Python 3.x environment.
+``carculator_bus`` is a Python package, and is primarily to be used from within a Python 3.x environment.
-Because ``carculator_truck`` is still at an early development stage, it is a good idea to install it in a separate environment, such as a conda environment::
+Because ``carculator_bus`` is still at an early development stage, it is a good idea to install it in a separate environment, such as a conda environment::

     conda create -n <name of the environment> python=3.7